-The oscillator not selected as the system clock source will be set in power-down mode by setting SLEEP.OSC PD to 1 (the default state).
-SLEEP.OSC PD should not be set to 1 before the oscillator selected as the system clock is reported stable source (SLEEP.HFRC STB=1 or SLEEP.XOSC STB=1).
+The oscillator not selected as the system clock source, will be set in power-down mode by setting SLEEP.OSC_PD to 1 (the default state).
 Please note the minimum requirement on high speed crystal oscillator power down guard time in all modes of operation for CC2510Fx, see Table 11.
 The HS RCOSC may be turned off when the high speed crystal oscillator has been selected as system clock source and vice versa.
 When SLEEP.OSC_PD is 0, both oscillators are powered up and running.
 Be aware that SLEEP.OSC_PD is cleared if the CLKCON.OSC bit is toggled.